gboncoraglio/Parallel-computing-OpenMP-OpenACC-MPI/OpenMP/README.md

 - Computing prime numbers
 - Solving the Laplace equations

-are the exercises done during the 2020 XSEDE Summer Boot Camp Another great webiste for a tutorial is
+are the exercises done during the 2020 XSEDE Summer Boot Camp.

+Another great webiste for a tutorial is

 https://computing.llnl.gov/tutorials/openMP/